chenrl129/chenrl129/README.md

 # 💫 About Me:
 👋 Hi, I'm Bobby Chen, an aspiring software engineer with experience in various programming languages and technologies.
-I'm a Computer Science student at the University of Maryland, College Park, with an interest in infrastructure and automation.
+I'm a Computer Science student at the University of Maryland, College Park, interested in full stack dev work and automation.

-💼 I have experience working with companies like Tesla, Intel Corporation, and National Institutes of Health, and I'm always excited to learn and explore new technologies.
+💼 I have experience working with companies like Tesla, Intel Corporation, Amtrak, and the National Institutes of Health, and I'm always excited to learn and explore new technologies.

 🚀 Check out my repositories below to see some of my work, and don't forget to give a ⭐ if you find them interesting or useful!